 It’s also a great way to spend more time with your child and share the responsibility of cooking.

-The kids in this video learn a lot as they cook together.
+The children in this video learn a lot as they cook together.
 One reads the recipe while the others measure and calculate ingredients.
-Cooking a simple recipe lets kids work together to make decisions about food and gives them confidence as they experience kitchen success.
+Cooking a simple recipe lets children work together to make decisions about food and gives them confidence as they experience kitchen success.

 Cooking with toddlers